mY mother the moon

 Blending elements of traditional roots with contemporary indie folk, the album is both familiar and unexpected, unflinchingly honest in its portrayal of modern American life, yet optimistic in its unshakable faith in brighter days to come.
 Earthy and organic, Vos’ songs often reveal themselves to be exercises in empathy and outreach; she writes not only to find meaning in the struggles she’s endured, but also to embrace kindred souls on their own personal journeys of self-discovery.

-‘My Mother the Moon’ is Dead Horses’ third album, which NPR Music has described as “evocative, empathetic storytelling” and Rolling Stone has already called "a beautifully uncluttered collection of songs.”
+‘My Mother the Moon’ is Dead Horses’ third album, which NPR Music has described as “evocative, empathetic storytelling," Rolling Stone has already called "a beautifully uncluttered collection of songs,” and No Depression has declared as "a lovely album" and notable upcoming roots music release.
 The album follows hot on the heels of their acclaimed 2016 release, ‘Cartoon Moon,’ a record that prompted the Milwaukee Journal Sentinel to declare Dead Horses a Band To Watch and earned them honors for "Best Album," "Best Americana/Bluegrass Artist," and "Best Female Vocalist" at the 2017 WAMI Awards.
 With a fleshed out touring lineup, the band will be kicking off a U.S. tour later this spring – performing at the legendary Red Rocks Amphitheatre, as well as plays with Rhiannon Giddens, Trampled By Turtles and Mandolin Orange.

 Vocals, Guitar / Sarah Vos